Hainan: Education

-Culture
+Settlement

 As a frontier region celebrated by such exiled poets as Su Dongpo, Hainan acquired an air of mystery and romance.
 The influx of large numbers of mainlanders after 1950 – particularly in the 1970s, when young Chinese from southern Guangdong were assigned to state farms to help develop Hainan, and in the 1980s, when thousands more came to take advantage of the economic opportunities offered – has perpetuated the frontier atmosphere on the island.

+In the late 1960s, the influx of sent-down youths (primarily from Guangdong) to Hainan island led to the use of the phrase, "being rooted in Hainan" to refer to commitment to the revolutionary cause.
+By the early 1970s, the meaning of the phrase had evolved to refer to getting married and starting a family on the island.

 Media

 As well as programs from Central China Television (CCTV), Hainan has a number of local TV stations including Hainan TV and Haikou TV.
 The Chinese language Nanguo Metropolis Daily, Haikou Evening News, and Hainan Daily newspapers are published in Haikou.

 A large film studio is located in the south part of Haikou.
 Movie Town Haikou comprises several studio buildings and an artificial town used as filming sets and a visitor attraction.

 Cuisine

 Hainan cuisine is said to be "lighter, with mild seasonings."
 A lot of local taste is mixed with the Han Chinese taste.
 Seafood predominates the menu, as shrimp, crab, fish and other sea life are widely available.

 Wenchang chicken is a dish known throughout the province of Hainan.
 Although there are many varieties of this dish, the name is usually used to define a type of small, free-range chicken from Wenchang, located on the east coast of the province.
 As opposed to battery chickens, its meat has more texture and is somewhat drier.